henni164/stem_rust_susceptibility/README.md

 Repository organization

 Scripts + files are organized according to which figure they were used to create.
-	One folder (longest_transcript_perl) contains 3 scripts that get the longest transcript from a protein sequence file
+One folder (/longest_transcript_perl) contains 3 scripts that get the longest transcript from a protein sequence file